shield02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 > 6-third_line - Script to display the third line of a file
 > 7-file - Script to create a file with some file name
 > 8-cwd_state - Script to save the current state of a directory to a file
+> 9-duplicate_last_line - Script to driplicate the last line of a file